Internships in English

 Web & Publicity Intern

 The Web & Publicity intern is responsible for maintaining and growing IRís web presence through social media and advertising.
 This position also provides critical assistance to our exciting annual Blue Light reading series and to our annual Literary Prize contests.
 We are looking for someone who can develop, maintain, and grow our online presence with a unique, consistent, and engaging voice.
 This position is less about technical mastery (though we love that!) and more about a willingness to delve into multiple projects, think creatively, and engage with a larger literary audience.
 Experience with Facebook, Twitter, Wordpress, Outlook, and Word desired.
 Familiarity with Saved by the Bell gifs required.

 Contracts & Subscriptions Intern

-Since we have a quite a full calendar, this position is often split between two people.
+Since we have a full calendar, this position is often split between two people.
 Contracts and Subscriptions interns are responsible for processing subscription and single-issue orders, responding to customer service requests, maintaining our subscriptions database, and helping to coordinate subscription drives efforts.
 These detail-oriented interns also work directly with authors, distributing and processing contracts.
 Both positions are critical to issue production.
 Experience with Excel, databases, Outlook, and collaborative projects desired.
 Familiarity with 80s pop Pandora radio required.